kaleper/Spotifeye/README.md

 # Spotifeye - Version 1.0.1
 Utilizes Spotify's API to authenticate a user using their Spotify credentials and display their top tracks, artists, and genres.
+Uses Chart.js to graph data.

 #### Sources
 - Chart:<a href= 'https://www.chartjs.org/'> Chart by Chart.js </a>